spack/spack-monitor/docs/getting_started/install.rst

 We have developed and tested with the postgres database, so please report any issues that you find if you try sqlite.
 If you want to try the application outside of the containers, this is possible (but not developed or documented yet) so please `open an issue <https://github.com/spackmon/spack-monitor>`_.
+Now that you have your container running and you've import a spec, you should read the :ref:`getting-started_api` docs to create a user and learn how to interact with your application in a RESTful, authenticated manner.